top of page

 We stayed in hostels all the way down the two islands and back, with a return to Haka Lodge in Auckland on the back end as well as when we landed.
 We stayed in two different hostels in Queenstown and enjoyed hostel facilities in Auckland (same one twice), Rotorua, Lake Taupo, Nelson, Christchurch, Lake Tekapo, Queenstown (2 hostels) and Te Anau.
 The only place we were not able to find a hostel, or a hotel room was in Wellington, so we had to engage one of the VRBO properties.
 It was a nice room, but VRBO, Air BnB, or any of these kind of vacation rentals contribute to the housing crisis in cities/towns around the world.
 We especially see this in Vancouver, and in Hawaii, Honolulu, the local people are being driven out of housing (both rental and purchase) due to the holiday rentals increasing costs beyond the reach of all but the wealthy.
 We do our best not to contribute to this.
 We booked quite some time prior to departure (9 months), and still could not find a hostel or hotel in Wellington.
 We will have videos on our hostels coming soon that you can access here, and a video of our 23-day-trip itinerary that you can access here

 We lucked out with a lot of what happened on this trip.
 You never know what a city is like until you get there, and for us travelling to Auckland was no different.
 We booked at Haka Lodge Auckland for when we landed and, on our way back, before departure.
 It is located on Karangahape Road in Auckland – also known as “K’ Road”.
 This turns out to be the most eclectic strip of street in Auckland.
-It is strong in Gay Pride, as well as having a range of diverse socio-economic situations living along this area.
+It is strong in Gay Pride, as well as having a range of diverse socio-economic situations along this area.
 This street is resplendent in restaurants, cafes, and some of the best food we came across in Auckland.
 We didn’t eat out a lot, but when we did on K’ Road we were never disappointed.
-A few of our favourites were Uncle Man’s (Indonesian), Gorilla Burger (plant-based burgers and delicious dishes), Jatt and Juliet (South Indian), Fort Greene (best coffee/lattes, breakfasts, and lunches), among many others.
+A few of our favourites were Uncle Man’s (Indonesian), Gorilla Kitchen (plant-based burgers and delicious dishes), Jatt and Juliet (South Indian), Fort Greene (best coffee/lattes, breakfasts, and lunches), among many others.
 Something to know about Aotearoa – eating out is very expensive.
-We live in Vancouver – considered to be the most expensive city in Canada.
-Well, after visiting Aotearoa and eating out several times we have a new appreciation for how cheap Vancouver really is comparable to other places.
+We live in Vancouver – considered to be the most expensive city in Canada (close tie with Toronto).
+Well, after visiting Aotearoa and eating out several times we have a new appreciation for how cheap Vancouver really is compared to other places.

 Some photos from the trip below the links